khunhour/photo-tagging-app/README.md

 # About

--   Seek&Find is a Where's Waldo kind of game.
+-   Seek&Find is a Where's Waldo (photo-tagging-app) kind of game.
--   Find 3 characters as soon as possible.
+-   You have to find 3 characters as soon as possible.
+-   The fastest gets to be on the leaderboard
+-   You can play the game (here)[https://khunhour.github.io/photo-tagging-app/]

 # Built With